box/memsniff/README.md

 $ go build github.com/box/memsniff
 ```

-In typical Go fashion, you will find a single statically-linked `memsniff`
+In typical Go fashion, you will find a single `memsniff`
 binary in your working directory, ready to be transferred to your Memcache
 hosts, or packaged in your distribution's preferred format.